 UXp enhances and complements traditional Server Virtualization latency measurement with UXp’s eight new metrics supporting Virtualization delivery success:

-- UXp provides accurate “before” and “after” UX comparisons for assessing POCs and Virtualization trials.
+- UXp provides accurate “before” and “after” DEX comparisons for assessing POCs and Virtualization trials.

 - Server Virtualization Delivery Assurance – Our Data will show if additional tuning exercises should be conducted and/or additional hardware is needed in order to achieve the expected/desired performance.

 - UXp provides objective metrics in support of Ongoing Monitoring of Application SLA performance.

 An MSP’s perspective

 Virtualization is widely viewed as the best route to improved flexibility and reduced dependence on hardware.
 But it is also known for performance problems and as a costly technology to deploy and maintain.
 Moreover, diagnosing virtualization traditionally is difficult for a variety of reasons.